 Pregnancy completes a woman and its final culmination in the delivery of a child brings immense happiness and satisfaction.
 It feels like a rebirth for a woman.
 This is because things are not completely known.
 If all goes normal a woman delivers after 40 weeks from the first date of her last menstrual cycle.
 This period is only an approximation.
 Delivery could happen, in many cases earlier than the expected date of delivery.
 Therefore, it is very important to know the early signs that labor is coming soon.

 Women in the third trimester eagerly await the arrival of the baby into this world.
-For this, they are always on the lookout for early signs which may signify that they are in labour.
+For this, they are always on the lookout for early signs which may signify that they are in labor.
 Some of these are:

 This will feel like pain during a menstrual cycle.
 The contractions will usually be 20 to 30 minutes apart.
-It will be a lower back pain and could move from the back to the front or reverse.
+It will be lower back pain and could move from the back to the front or reverse.
 It is good to note how long these contractions last and what is the gap between two contractions.
-Initially these will be irregular and become regular as labour progresses.
-Usually if contractions happen once every 3 to 5 minutes and last for a full minute, it means that you are in labour.
-Also if the contractions are longer, stronger or do not stop or slow down, these indicate onset of labour.

-- When the baby drops lower into your pelvis and you can breathe a little easier, it could be start of labour.
+Some women shiver and tremble during early labor.
+You can take care of this with deep breathing exercises or a warm shower.
+When the baby drops lower into your pelvis and you can breathe a little easier, it could be the start of labor.

 As the term already signifies, it is the state of the body getting ready early for delivery and having contractions earlier than 37 weeks of pregnancy.
 Usually, the longer the baby is inside the mother, the more chances it has of not having any birth problems.
-So preterm labour brings with it the risk of birth problems.
+So preterm labor brings with it the risk of birth problems.

 There are a number of reasons why babies are born premature.
 These are: